BDC Hamburger Icon

 Open row

-Creating a killer marketing plan doesn’t have to be expensive.
-However, it requires your time, effort and creativity.
+New businesses often have limited budgets, but a killer marketing plan doesn’t have to be expensive.
+However, it requires time, effort and creativity.
 You’ll need to encourage innovative thinking among your team to generate the best ideas.

 Did You Know?Did you know

-Attracting customers is just one of the biggest challenges startups must overcome.
-Others include finding funding, learning how to run the business alone, and achieving a positive work-life balance.
+Attracting customers is one of the biggest challenges of starting a business.
+Other issues include finding funding, learning how to run the business alone, and achieving a positive work-life balance.

 How to create a marketing plan for startups